“I think the people in this country have had enough of experts”

 - Failure of imagination with scenarios – A similar error can occur with scenario based forecasts.
 If the forecast is based on a limited range of scenarios or even rules out certain scenarios, it is guilty of cherry picking as with point 1.
 Again it is reasonable to give more weight to certain scenarios than others provided the reasoning is explained but no scenario should be ruled out as impossible.
 Lack of imagination is a common problem with scenario forecasts as I found to my cost with my forecast of the Stoke Central by-election!

 - Fundamental forecasts based on a scenario – a problem with fundamental models is that in order to make a forecast of the future, you need to forecast the input variable as well.
 So in my GDP example earlier, to make a forecast of GDP in a year’s time, I have to predict how many jobs will be advertised next year.
 This just adds uncertainty to the forecast so what some people do instead is imagine a specific scenario in a year’s time with job adverts and then use the model to make the GDP forecast.
 Except that this is not a forecast!
 It is a single scenario only.
 This is a surprisingly common error and sometimes hard to catch.
+Sir Patrick Vallance, the UK Chief Scientific Officer, found this out in September 2020 when presenting a scenario that the government wanted to avoid (outcome was they avoided it within their stated timescale but ended in that scenario 6 weeks later).

 - Post-hoc explanation of history – when making technical forecasts, all one should be doing is extrapolating the pattern or trend.
 Being human we often want to explain why we see the history that we do.
 As noted in point 1, UK GDP growth was steadier after 1990 so it is natural to ask why.
 Three things that come to mind are the collapse of communism, the start of the single market in the EU and Britain being kicked out of the ERM.
 Unless you can build proper statistical models of these effects, such apparent explanations can be no more than co-incidence of timing and have to be treated as hypotheses.
 Unfortunately, articles do get written which use such coincidences as a way of explaining why something will or will not happen in the future.
 A recent example was explored in this BBC article on whether baby boxes will help reduce infant mortality.